asamli/aiida-castep-addons/README.md

 * `castep_addons.phonon`: Workflow to calculate the phonon band structure (plotted using `Sumo`), IR and Raman spectra, and thermodynamics data (plotted using `matplotlib.pyplot`).
 The spectra are broadened with `Galore` and an old calculation can be continued with different settings instead of doing a new calculation.
 * `castep_addons.magnetic`: Workflow to enumerate magnetic orderings for a structure using `Pymatgen`, relax each structure and analyse the results.
 Note: The [EnumLib](https://github.com/msg-byu/enumlib) package must be installed in order to use this workflow.
 * `castep_addons.core_loss`: Workflow to do spectral core loss calculations and plot EELS/XANES spectra using `OptaDOS`.
-* `castep_addons.alloy`: Workflow to generate alloy structures with `Bsym` calculate thermodynamic properties of mixing after relaxing each structure.
+* `castep_addons.alloy`: Workflow to generate alloy structures with `Bsym` or `ICET` and calculate thermodynamic properties of mixing after relaxing each structure.

 Parsers:
 * `castep_addons.phonon`: Parser for CASTEP .phonon output files to extract the structure, vibrational spectrum data, q-points, phonon frequencies and eigenvectors.

+Schedulers:
+* `mscastep.slurm`: SLURM scheduler for the Materials Studio version of CASTEP.